 Potential Complexity: Compared to a TOD deed, setting up and managing a trust may involve more complexity and require assistance from an attorney or trustee.

-Last Will and Testament versus TODD and Revocable Living Trust
+Last Will and Testament versus TODD and Revocable Living Trust when leaving house to heirs:

 Characteristics: A Will is a legal document that outlines your wishes for the distribution of your assets after your passing.